Online Roulette FAQ

-The Martingale involves exponential mathematics, which any math student can tell you turns into substantial amounts real quickly.
+The Martingale involves exponential mathematics, which any math student can tell you turns into substantial amounts really quickly.
 Start with $1 and lose eight hands in a row and you’re suddenly betting $256 in order to win back $1.
 Tell me how many people who make minimum limit bets want to risk several hundred dollars on the outcome of the next spin.
-Don’t assume your chances of winning went up with those 8 losses, either.
-You get the same 47.5% chance of winning you would any other hand--less than 50%.
+Don’t assume your chances of winning went up with those eight losses, either.
+You get the same 47.5% chance of winning you would any other hand–less than 50%.

 Yes, single-zero roulette lowers the house edge from 5.26% to 2.70%.
-Anytime you have the choice of playing without the 00 pocket on the wheel, take it.
+Any time you have the choice of playing without the 00 pocket on the wheel, take it.
 The problem is, most American land-based casinos don’t offer European roulette.
 A few Las Vegas casinos do, but usually in a high-roller room.
 In online casinos, European (single-zero) roulette is offered alongside American (double-zero) roulette.
-Also choose the European version.
+Always choose the European version.

-The dealer marker is a wood or plastic marker placed on the winning number after the spin.
+The dealer marker is a wooden or plastic marker placed on the winning number after the spin.
 This lets the players know which number won.
-The market looks a little bit like a chess piece or even a small bottle of cologne, depending on the venue.
-These are sometimes called the “dolly", because some bear a resemblance to a child’s doll.
+The marker looks a little bit like a chess piece or even a small bottle of cologne, depending on the venue.
+These are sometimes called the “dolly,” because some bear a resemblance to a child’s doll.

-“En prison” is the French term for “imprisonment".
-This refers to a 50/50 bet which has been imprisoned for a spin or more.
+“En prison” is the French term for “imprisonment.”
+This refers to a 50/50 bet that has been imprisoned for a spin or more.
 By that, the player has neither won nor lost the wager, nor can he/she back out of the bet.
 A special marker is placed on those chips and the outcome of the next spin determines what happens to them.
 Under imprisonment rules, the bet is imprisoned when the ball lands in either the 0 or 00 pocket.
 Instead of immediately losing the wager, the player has a chance to win back their original chips.
-For example, if they bet on “black", then if the next spin lands on black, they win back their wager.
+For example, if they bet on “black,” then if the next spin lands on black, they win back their wager.
 If the ball lands on red, they lose the bet as they normally would have.
-Games exist which have double-imprisonment and triple-imprisonment, in which you have to win two or three of these face-offs in order to receive back your chips.
+Games exist that have double imprisonment and triple imprisonment, in which you have to win two or three of these faceoffs in order to receive back your chips.